 So what’s it all about?
 And what’s the best option for you and your hotel?
 Well let’s start at the beginning:

-By revenue management system, we mean something that recommends prices for you and updates your property management system or channel manager.
+By revenue management software for hotels, we mean something that recommends prices for you and updates your property management system or channel manager.
 Rate shoppers that simply show you the prices of competitor hotels, or other analytical tools to help make your decision, are not considered.

 To answer the question about which revenue management system is right for you, we need to first understand a bit about your hotel.
 Here, we’ve divided your hotel into size/revenue brackets.
 You can then click on the link to go to the appropriate section.